kashmir96/osoappliance/content/posts/air-conditioning-business-plan.md

 ---

 title: Air Conditioning Business Plan
 description: "When starting an air conditioning business, it's important to have a solid plan in place.
-A good business plan will help you ident...lets find out"
+A good business plan will help you ident...get more detail"
 keywords: air
-publishDate: 45059
+publishDate: 5/13/2023
 tags: ["Heat Pump"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/heatpump/236.webp
+ image: /img/heatpump/8.webp
- alt: 'spirited heat pump acquisition'
+ alt: 'a fit for purpose heat pump awating employment'

 ---